jruels/elastic/labs/07-analyzers/index.md

 Are the results what you expected?
 Why or why not?

-Now let’s try two query it one more time, paying attention to case.
+Now let’s try to query it one more time, paying attention to case.
 ```json
 {
   "query": {